A general Cayley correspondence and higher Teichm\"uller spaces: Introduction

 \section{Introduction}

 In this paper we introduce a new framework for special components in moduli spaces of Higgs bundles.
-Via the nonabelian Hodge correspondence these components are the analogs of higher Teichm\"uller spaces in character varieties of surface group representations.
-The framework unifies previously described constructions for various types of real Lie groups, namely split real groups, Hermitian groups of tube type, and $\rSO(p,q)$, and establishes the existence of new Teichm\"uller-like spaces for quaternionic exceptional real Lie groups.
+Via the nonabelian Hodge correspondence these components are the analogs of higher rank Teichm\"uller spaces in character varieties of surface group representations.
+The framework unifies previously described constructions for various types of real Lie groups, namely split real groups, Hermitian groups of tube type, and $\rSO_{p,q}$, and establishes the existence of new Teichm\"uller-like spaces for quaternionic exceptional real Lie groups.

-Given a closed orientable surface $\Sigma$, of genus $g\geq 2$, and a reductive Lie group $\rG$, the character variety $\Hom(\pi_1\Sigma,\rG)/\rG$ parameterizes conjugacy classes of reductive representations.
-Recall that the Teichm\"uller space $\cT(\Sigma)$ of complex structures on $\Sigma$ is realized as the set of conjugacy classes of \emph{Fuchsian representations} $\rho:\pi_1\Sigma\to \rPSL_2\R$.
-Moreover, $\cT(\Sigma)$ defines an open and closed subset of $\Hom(\pi_1\Sigma,\rPSL_2\R)/\rPSL_2\R$ consisting entirely of discrete and faithful representations.
+Fix a closed orientable surface $\Sigma$ with genus $g\geq 2$ and fundamental group $\pi_1\Sigma$.
+For any reductive Lie group $\rG$, the $\rG$-character variety $\cX(\rG)$ parameterizes conjugacy classes of reductive representations $\pi_1\Sigma\to \rG$.
+Recall that the Teichm\"uller space $\cT$ of complex structures on $\Sigma$ is realized as the set of conjugacy classes of \emph{Fuchsian representations} $\pi_1\Sigma\to \rPSL_2\R$.
+Moreover, $\cT$ defines an open and closed subset of $\cX(\rP\rSL_2\R)$ consisting entirely of discrete and faithful representations.
 In the general setting, where $\rPSL_2\R$ is replaced by a reductive group $\rG$, there is a class of representations (introduced by Labourie \cite{AnosovFlowsLabourie} and since studied by many authors; see \cite{guichard_wienhard_2012,KLPDynamicsProperCocompact,AnosovAndProperGGKW}) called \emph{Anosov representations} which generalize many features of Fuchsian representations.
-These representations define \emph{open} subsets of the character variety consisting entirely of discrete and faithful representations, with many interesting geometric and dynamical properties.
-Unlike $\cT(\Sigma)\subset \Hom(\pi_1\Sigma,\rPSL_2\R)/\rPSL_2\R$, the Anosov loci are not necessarily closed, so do not automatically define connected components.
-In cases where they do constitute such components, the components are called \emph{higher Teichm\"uller spaces} \cite{AnnaICM,BeatriceBourbaki}.
+These representations define \emph{open} subsets of the character variety consisting entirely of discrete and faithful representations with many interesting geometric and dynamical properties.
+Unlike $\cT\subset \cX(\rPSL_2\R)$, the Anosov loci are not necessarily closed, so do not automatically define connected components.
+In cases where they do constitute such components, they define subsets of $\cX(\rG)$ which are open, closed and consist entirely of discrete faithful representations.
+Such spaces are called \emph{higher rank Teichm\"uller spaces} \cite{AnnaICM,BeatriceBourbaki}.